 The provider carried out infection prevention and control audits twice a year.
 The latest audit showed the practice was meeting the required standards.

-The provider had a Speak-Up policy.
-Staff felt confident they could raise concerns without fear of recrimination.
+The provider had a whistle blowing policy in place, guiding staff to raise concerns without fear of recrimination.